Effective Date: August 15, 2012.

 Advertising Related.
 We may use Tracking Technologies to deliver content, including ads, relevant to your interests on our Sites/Apps and third party sites based on how you interact with our advertisements or content.
 This includes using Tracking Technologies to understand the usefulness to you of the advertisements that have been delivered to you.
 Further information on this is found in Section 5 below.

-c.
+d.
 Information Third Parties Provide About You

 You may send someone else a communication from the Sites/Apps, such as sending an invitation to a friend.
-If so, the information you provide (names, e-mail addresses, mobile number, etc.) is used to facilitate the communication and is not used by us for any other marketing purpose unless we obtain consent from that person or we explicitly say otherwise.
+If so, the information you provide (names, e-mail addresses, mobile number, etc.) is used to facilitate the communication with this third party and is not used by us for any other marketing purpose unless we obtain consent from that person or we explicitly say otherwise.
 Please be aware that when you use any send-to-a-friend functionality on our Sites/Apps, your e-mail address, mobile number, name or user name and message may be included in the communication sent to your addressee(s).
 Some of these tools may be third party tools subject to 3rd party privacy policies.

 There are separate third party privacy policies for some of the tools and systems we use: